nic-obert/rusty-vm/oxide/oxide TODO.md

 ### In Progress

-- [ ] generate simplified intermediate code on which flow analysis is easier
 - [ ] add tests and compile-time assertions
 - [ ] implement oprimizations

 ### Done ✓

+- [x] differentiate between dereference used to assign and dereference used to get a value
+- [x] generate simplified intermediate code on which flow analysis is easier
 - [x] show line numbers in error messages and warnings
 - [x] add warnings for unreachable code after return statements
 - [x] disallow capturing outer scope symbols in functions declared inside other functions --> tests now need to be done to ensure it's working correctly